cliffe/AwesomeSlides/README.md

 Most formatting will be ignored.

-Put your text in the outline text box (using one the the templates).
-Not by inserting text via a text box, text will be ignored unless it is outline text or detected as being attribution text.
+Put your text in the outline text box rather than by inserting text via a text box; text will be ignored unless it is outline text or detected as being attribution text.

 If you want an image to be used for a background, simply enlarge it.